davidgoy/reflect/README.md

 ## WHAT IS REFLECT

-Reflect is a front-end app developed to pair with WordPress (which functions as the back-end) to create the ultimate decoupled architecture.
+Reflect is a front-end app designed to pair with WordPress (which functions as the back-end) to create the ultimate decoupled architecture.

 Simply install Reflect on your server.
 No coding or building required.